juliantroeps/wordpress-docker-compose/README.md

 - Update themename variable in `gulpfile.js`
 - Run `npm install`
 - Run `gulp` or `gulp watch` to watch for styles (sass) and scripts (js)
-- Use `gulp single_file` to compile our CSS in the WordPress style.css file.
-Don't forget the WordPress File-Header.

 #### Backups
 - cd into ./tools